patternleaf/lantern/lantern-server/README.md

 Intended to compile on OSX via the XCode project, or on a raspberry pi 3 (Raspbian Jessie w/Pixel kernel 4.4).

-A few things you may need to install:
+A few things you may need to install (assuming raspbian or other linux-y device):

 ```
 sudo apt-get install uuid-dev